top of page

 Can I make Chicken Bhuna ahead of time?

-Absolutely!
+Absolutely.
 Chicken Bhuna often tastes even better the next day as the flavours continue to develop.
-Store it in the fridge and reheat gently before serving.
+Store in the fridge and reheat gently before serving.

-Yes, Chicken Bhuna is naturally gluten-free if all your ingredients and stock are gluten-free
+Yes, this dish is naturally gluten-free, provided all ingredients and any stock used are certified gluten-free.

 Can I freeze Chicken Bhuna?

-Yes, it freezes well.
-Cool completely, then store in an airtight container in the freezer for up to 2 months.
-Defrost and reheat thoroughly before serving.
+Yes, Chicken Bhuna freezes well.
+Allow the curry to cool completely, then store in an airtight container for up to two months.
+Defrost thoroughly in the fridge and reheat until piping hot before serving.

 Conclusion